-Last week our team from Language Fundamentals attended the annual Zimmet Healthcare Services Group convention “The Theory of of Reimbursementivity” in Atlantic City, New Jersey
+Last week our team from Language Fundamentals attended the annual Zimmet Healthcare Services Group convention “The Theory of Reimbursementivity” in Atlantic City, New Jersey

 There was so much to learn and observe; just try saying “reimbursementivity” 5-times fast….

-1. By the end of the conference there was a clear sense of optimism around PDPM– During the opening PDPM session’s audience poll (which was a fun way for attendees to participate), the overwhelming emotion attendees felt about PDPM was anxiety.
+By the end of the conference there was a clear sense of optimism around PDPM– During the opening PDPM session’s audience poll (which was a fun way for attendees to participate), the overwhelming emotion attendees felt about PDPM was anxiety.
 By the end of the conference, that feeling had shifted to optimism.
-Yes, there are differing feelings about PDPM from the therapy community and the nursing community.
+Yes, there are different feelings about PDPM from the therapy community and the nursing community.
 Also, there are even more questions of whether most SNFs have the nursing documentation practices in place to code and document skilled care.
 The pressure on nursing departments to support and capture skilled care will be intense.

 Marc Zimmet was very clear to identify items like Medicaid rates “cut to the bone,” bed prices, and Institutional Special Needs Plans (ISNIP) as more pressing issues for the SNF industry than PDPM.

-Do you have any questions or thoughts on PDPM, Speech Therapy or perhaps something else?
+Do you have any questions or thoughts on PDPM, Speech Therapy, or perhaps something else?
 We’d love to hear from you.